deity-io/falcon-platform-docs/versioned_docs/version-3/payments/methods/overview.md

 ## Payment Method Configuration

 The easiest way to configure a payment method is by using `dcloud` CLI and the `dcloud payments:method:configure` command.
-If you want to configure it manually, this can be achieved using [this endpoint](https://dpsg.deity.cloud/#/Payment%20Method/EnvironmentPaymentMethodController_add).
+If you want to configure it manually, this can be achieved using [this endpoint →](https://dpsg.deity.cloud/#/Payment%20Method/EnvironmentPaymentMethodController_add).

-The configuration allows you to enable a payment method and configure it to your need using our [configuration features](/dpsg/docs/methods/features/currencies).

 ```json
 {